zzuo123/color_generator/README.md

 * Touch anywhere to generate color
 * Press the "Back" button to remove most recent color
 * Press the "Clear" button to clear all saved colors
+* You can scroll the page without generating new color

 # ENJOY!